captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Who?

 ---

 ## WATCHMAN:
-I don’t know!
+Oh I don’t know!

 ---

 The ground was hard and dry…there were no signs of digging…no wheel tracks in the dust.
-Whoever did this left no trace.
+I mean whoever did this left no trace.

 ---